Catch Me If You Can: Release

 DreamWorks was careful to market the film as "inspired by a true story" to avoid controversy similar to that surrounding A Beautiful Mind (2001) and The Hurricane (1999), both of which deviated from history.
 The premiere took place at Westwood, Los Angeles, California, on December 18, 2002.

-Game Show Network has aired the 1977 episode of the television game show To Tell the Truth that featured Frank Abagnale.
+To promote the film, Game Show Network aired the 1977 episode of the television game show To Tell the Truth that featured Frank Abagnale.
 Segments were shown on December 29, 2002, and January 1, 2003, as promotion.

 Home media

-Catch Me If You Can was released on DVD and VHS on May 6, 2003.
-It included special features including never-before-seen footage by director Steven Spielberg as well as interviews.
-A Blu-ray version was released on December 4, 2012.
+Catch Me If You Can was released on DVD and VHS on May 6, 2003 by DreamWorks Home Entertainment.
+The DVD was released as a 2-Disc Special Edition and included special features including never-before-seen footage by director Steven Spielberg as well as interviews.
+By December 2003, the DVD sold 3.2 million copies, earning a profit of over $56.3 million.
+For the film's 10th anniversary, a Blu-ray version was released on December 4, 2012, and a 20th anniversary Blu-Ray version followed on October 4, 2022.

 Reception

 Box office

 Catch Me If You Can was released on December 25, 2002, earning slightly above $30 million in 3,225 theaters during its opening weekend, in second place behind The Lord of the Rings: The Two Towers.
 The film went on to gross $164.6 million in North America and $187.5 million in foreign countries, with a worldwide total of $352.1 million.
 The film was a financial success, recouping the $52 million budget seven times over.
 Catch Me If You Can was the eleventh highest-grossing film of 2002; Minority Report, also a Spielberg film, was the tenth highest.